swholmstead/Excavator/docs/arduino.md

 * DPAD left/right or left/right trigger controls rotation of the claw.
 * "A" button controls lights on/off.
 * "B" button executes "wiggle" function to move motors and flash lights.
-If you have more than 1 vehicle, this makes it easy to identify whichone is paired with this controller.
+If you have more than 1 vehicle, this makes it easy to identify which one is paired with this controller.